 Want to make sure you stick to our goals?
 Grab your fiancé, maid of honor, bridesmaid, even mom to lose weight with you!
 After all, you aren’t the ONLY one who wants to look good on your wedding day!
 When you pair up with someone else, you hold each other accountable.
 And accountability is proven to be a huge motivating factor for those trying to lose weight.
 It’s easy to cheat on ourselves, but it’s harder to cheat on someone you care about.
 Pick one or two people who you know are truly motivated and ask them to get healthy with you.
 And then after your wedding, think of how amazing you will feel knowing that you inspired someone else to get healthy!
 I would also advise working with an expert who can help you evaluate your goals, come up with a program to make those goals achievable, and hold you accountable.

 You’re probably thinking, “I’m planning a wedding, is this tip a joke?”
 And I get it.
 I remember being so stressed out while planning my wedding, and I wish I could go back and have a do-over (same guy though!)
 Research shows that the more stressed we are, the more cortisol is released into our body.
 And a higher level of cortisol is linked to weight gain, especially in women.
 Additionally, when we’re stressed, we tend to engage in habits that aren’t waistline friendly, such as eating and drinking.
 So acknowledge that while you can’t get rid of stress completely, you can take some steps to reduce it.
-Add exercise, get a massage, get some sleep, and delegate some of your wedding prep tasks!
+Add exercise, get a massage, get better sleep, and delegate some of your wedding prep tasks!

 Try to get at least 6-7 hours of sleep a night on most nights.
 I know this may sound unrealistic to do all the time, but try to achieve it as often as possible.
 Even if you aren’t getting the full 6 hours, stack the odds in your favor that the sleep you get is restful.
 Studies show that those who are chronically sleep deprived have a much harder time losing weight.
 In this day and age, we tend to tie our self-worth into how “busy” we are, and so many people wear sleep deprivation like a badge of honor.
 It’s not, and it’s not going to serve you well in your weight loss goals!